 The Broncs for Breakfast event will feature 32 Ranch Bronc Riders "Riding as Ride Can Be" for 8 seconds.
 The Ranch Bronc Ride is different from the rodeo saddle bronc riding, as all contestants must ride in a stock saddle.

-The bronc riding is open to everyone to compete and is sanctioned with the Western States Ranch Rodeo Association.
+The bronc riding is open to everyone to compete and is Co-Sanctioned with the Western States Ranch Rodeo Association and Top Hand Tour.
 WSRRA members will be eligible for National Finals qualifying points.

 WSRRA Ranch Saddle Bronc Rules: